 PROPONENT DETAILS

 Name of proponent

 Contact person

 Contact person's position

 Address

 Phone

 Email

 Fax

 FACILITY DETAILS

 Name of Facility

 Location

 Is the Facility: (Please tick the appropriate option) An intermittent generator.
 A non-intermittent generator serving an intermittent load.
 A non-intermittent generator not serving an intermittent load.
 A form of demand side management.

+Primary fuel to be used in the facility - V

+Quantity of primary fuel expected to be available to the facility

+Back-up fuel to be used by the facility

+Quantity of back-up fuel expected to be available to the facility

+Hours during a typical week when the facility will not be available to be dispatched
-FACILITY CAPACITY Maximum Capacity available (MW) For non-intermittent generators: capacity at 41°C (MW) For non-intermittent generators serving an intermittent load: capacity required to serve intermittent load (MW) For intermittent generators, anticipated Capacity Credit assignment (MW) For demand side management, expected hours of availability per year

-CONSTRUCTION AND APPROVALS Expected earliest date that the Facility will be available to be fully operational Offer for network access: (Please tick the appropriate option) Has been made by Western Power Networks.
+FACILITY CAPACITY Maximum Capacity available (MW) For non-intermittent generators: capacity at 41°C (MW) For non-intermittent generators serving an intermittent load: capacity required to serve intermittent load (MW) For intermittent generators, anticipated Capacity Credit assignment (MW) For demand side management, expected hours of availability per year CONSTRUCTION AND APPROVALS Expected earliest date that the Facility will be available to be fully operational Offer for network access: (Please tick the appropriate option) Has been made by Western Power Networks.
 Has been applied for and is being processed.
 Has not been applied for.
 Environmental approvals: (Please tick the appropriate option) Have been granted.
 Have been applied for and are being processed.
 Have not been applied for.